Get the Help You Need From an Experienced New Jersey Power of Attorney Lawyer Who is an Elder Care Attorney

 What Powers and Decision-Making Authority Can Be Given in a Durable Power of Attorney?

-The power to handle a person’s personal and financial affairs can be authorized in this document if thoughtfully written and described.
+The power to handle a person’s personal and financial affairs can be authorized in a POA document if thoughtfully written and described.
 It requires precise and necessary language.
-This language can include the power to invest and sell assets, to enter into contracts, to collect and recover assets, to make gifts, to deal with all types of insurance, to operate or sell a business, to transact banking, to file documents with the State of New Jersey or other governmental agency on your behalf, including the IRS and to handle other tax and trust issues.
-Alternately, the document can select just a few areas of decision making authority and delete others.
+This language can include the power to invest and sell assets, to enter into contracts, to collect and recover assets, to make gifts, to deal with all types of insurance, to operate or sell a business, to transact banking, to file documents with the State of New Jersey or other governmental agency on your behalf, including the IRS and to handle other tax and business issues.
+Alternately, the document can authorize only a few areas of decision making authority and prohibit others.
 It can also address life care planning and personal decision making for another’s welfare.
 For example, selection of doctors, medications, living arrangements, medical care insurance plans, etc.

 Should You Use a “Form” Durable Power of Attorney?